greyltc/docker-archlinux/README.md

 or alternatively build it locally yourself from the source repository like this:

 1. **Install dependencies**
-Use your favorite Linux distro's package manager to install the following commands/packages: fakechroot, fakeroot, chroot, xz, coreutils, wget, sed, gawk, tar, gzip, git, docker, bash
+Use your favorite Linux distro's package manager to install the following commands/packages: fakechroot, fakeroot, chroot, xz, coreutils, wget, sed, gawk, tar, gzip, git, docker, bash, zstd
 1. **Clone the Dockerfile repo**
 `git clone https://github.com/greyltc/docker-archlinux.git`
 1. **Build the root file system archive**